fayst26/mkdocs/docs/settings/settings_page.md

 # Manage the page settings

 Google Docs supports pages and pageless modes.
-To change the page settings in Google Docs, start with opening a document in Google Docs:
+To change the page settings, open a document in Google Docs:

 === "Pages"